RecSysQuality/RecProbe/README.md

 ### YAML Configuration

+:warning: *Read this section to configure YAML manually.
+If you plan to use the user inteface, jump to [Installation](#installation)* :warning:
+YAML configuration is recommended to have full control of the pipeline.

 RecProbe requires at least two YAML configuration files: a base configuration file and a noise injection configuration file.

 The base file, located at `src/config/files/config_base.yaml`, defines the general pipeline setup, including data processing options as well as input and output formats.